Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Local decomposition of

 with $C_1$ chosen to be the maximum between all the constants from \cref{lem:short_range_integral,lem:bound_muh-d} and the constant $C$ such that there are at most $e^{Cs}$ pairs $(S, \{ \fB \})$ with $|S| = s$.

-We will say that a bubble group is \emph{typical} if it satisfies the typicality condition and \emph{atypical} otherwise and that it is at long range or short range if is satisfies or not the distance condition.
+We will say that a bubble group is \emph{typical} if it satisfies the typicality condition and \emph{atypical} otherwise and that it is at long-range or short-range if it satisfies or not the distance condition.

 Note that the distance condition is exactly the same as in \cref{lem:short_range_integral,lem:bound_muh-d}.
 Let us also argue that if an update $(S, \{\fB_i\})$ satisfies the distance condition, then it can either be added in both $h_0, h_0'$ or in neither of them.
 If the $\fB_i$ can be added to $h_0'$, then by monotonicity (\cref{cor:mon-equiv-rel}) it can also be added to $h_0$, even without using the distance condition.
 Now assume that it can be added to $h_0$, by the distance condition the bubbles of the $\fB_i$ cannot intersect the ones of $\fB_0$ so we can still define configurations $\hat h_0, \hat h_0'$ by adding these bubbles to $h_0$ and $h_0'$ respectively.
-If there is a path in $\T$ separating $\Upsilon(\fB_0)$ from $\bigcup \Upsilon(\fB_i)$ staying outside of the projection of the bubble groups of both $\hat h_0$ and $\hat h_0'$, then by the local consistency of bubble group (as in the proof of \cref{cor:mon-equiv-rel}), we find that the $\fB_i$ are bubbles groups of $\hat h_0'$.
+If there is a path in $\T$ separating $\Upsilon(\fB_0)$ from $\bigcup \Upsilon(\fB_i)$ staying outside of the projection of the bubble groups of both $\hat h_0$ and $\hat h_0'$, then by the local consistency of bubble groups (as in the proof of \cref{cor:mon-equiv-rel}), we find that the $\fB_i$ are bubble groups of $\hat h_0'$.
 If there is no such path, then in particular there is a set connecting $\bigcup \Upsilon(\fB_i)$ to $R_0$ with bubble group density more than $1/2$ in one of $\hat h_0$ or $\hat h_0'$ but this contradicts the distance assumption and the fact that $R_0$ is an enclosure.

 Also, an atypical update $(S, \{ \fB_i \})$ that satisfies the healing size condition (or the infection size of course) must satisfy

 and therefore, if $\alpha \wedge \hat \beta$ is large enough, any atypical large update falls into the condition from \cref{lem:approx-update} for, say, $\epsilon = \frac1{512}$ (the dominant term is the middle one, involving $4\cdot 10^5 C_1$, which amounts to at most $\epsilon=\frac1{570}$ in the condition from \cref{lem:approx-update}) and thus satisfies